Redotex Review: Are the Mexican Diet Pills Dangerous?

 Is Redotex Effective for Weight Loss?

-In 2018 a medical review was published to evaluate the effectiveness of Redotex for treating obesity.
-The trial was short-term and lasted only 6 months.
+A 2018 medical review evaluated the effectiveness of Redotex for treating obesity.
+The trial was short-term, lasting only 6 months.

-We cannot identify any other clinical trials in legitimate medical journals testing the efficacy of Redotex.
+We cannot identify any other clinical trials in medical journals testing the efficacy of Redotex.

 While this one trial found Redotex to be effective, and while we consider the drug likely to be effective based on its ingredients, more clinical trials are required to conclusively say so.

-There is also a difference between efficacy and safety, as we'll discuss below.
+There is also a difference between efficacy and safety, as we'll discuss in the next section of this article.

 Another medical studypublished in the Journal of Emergency Medicine, shares case reports of two patients with clinical thyrotoxicosis (excess thyroid hormone) due to Redotex use.